-What's the difference between martial arts demonstrations and stunts?
+What's the difference between bugei 武芸 (martial arts) demonstrations and stunts?
 People are awed by acrobatics and speed.
 Flashy techniques in Japanese martial arts have been a way to gain students since at least the early part of the eighteenth century.
-Ostentatious demonstrations involving speed is nothing new in the world of martial arts.
-When is speed essential in martial arts?
+Ostentatious demonstrations involving speed is nothing new in the world of martial arts, but when is speed essential in martial arts?
 What is genuine speed vs. manufactured speed?

 Yes, they are achievements, and it is great that someone can hone a skill like that, but only for that stunt or particular skill.
 People have often asked me what my opinion is of such performers and their feats.
 I have also seen some schools rise in popularity on social media.
 Some even banking on the ignorance of the general public outside of Japan.
 I should be clear; the general public is not referring to these demonstrations as stunts.
 Although most serious martial artists that I know see it that way.
-I indeed view them as such, but the majority of people seem to consider speed as incredible and an essential skill for a martial artist to have.
+I indeed view them as such, but the majority of the general public seem to consider speed as incredible and an essential skill for a martial artist to have.
 Speed is necessary, but there is more to it than just being physically quick.

 Performing is not demonstrating.

 Spectators think of the stunts I mentioned and those performing them as incredible martial artists.
-I feel that we should have some trepidation and caution when we do not know about bugei in general or a particular school well, and they try to judge what they see.
+I feel that some trepidation and caution is wise when someone does not know about bugei in general or a particular school well, and they try to judge what they see.
 Most people view a stunt such as cutting a bb in mid-air as otherworldly.
-It is plainly a matter of creating the perfect conditions and practicing over and over.
+It is a matter of creating perfect conditions and practicing over and over.
 There are also some "tricks" involved to reduce variations that will cause failure in these stunts.

-It is more showmanship and window dressing than martial arts skill.
+It is more showmanship than swordsmanship.
+It's window dressing more than martial arts skill.
 Hitting a bb in mid-air, for example, doesn't translate into a martial arts skill.
-For example, slicing a pea or bb mid-air; you never have to be that accurate with a sword in combat.
-Although some people would like to argue that, it is usually from a point of ignorance.
-Not a single traditional style tries to teach such accuracy either, and with good reason.
+Slicing a baseball, apple, or bb mid-air; you never have to be that accurate with a sword in combat.
+Although some people would like to argue about the accuracy, it is usually from the point of ignorance.
+Not a single traditional style tries to teach such accurate skill in sword drawing either, and with good reason.
 It has no real application in the bugei of Japan.
 In my opinion and experience, if it did matter, then many schools would have adopted cutting small objects being thrown at them.

 The Dead Leg Dragging

-Including some speed drills are good for training.
+Including some speed, drills are good for training.
 Although, there is certainly a point where it just doesn't elevate the over-all art at all.
 What it will do is carve a niche for yourself at being able to perform stunts, such as slicing an object in mid-air.
-It is the age-old problem of the one trick pony.
+It is an age-old problem of the one-trick pony.

-The speed of our reaction is undoubtedly important.
-More important, however, is the time in which we use our response which is part of our overall technique.
-This is the real psychic skill that you develop over a lifetime.
+The speed of our reaction is undoubtedly essential.
+More important, however, is the time in which we use our response, which is part of our overall technique.
+That is the real psychic skill that you develop over a lifetime of training.

-Speed tricks are what they are.
+Speed tricks are what they are, tricks.
 What they are not, are demonstrations of classical martial arts.
-It is great that people do cutting demonstrations with a sword.
+It is nice that people do cutting demonstrations with a sword.
 It is excellent that they can do those things.
-It's good you have decent technique.
-It goes beyond simply doing things quickly.
-There is a point, though where you are doing something, and it moves outside of the scope of martial art and into the arena of showmanship.
+It's good to have decent technique, but it goes beyond merely doing things quickly.
+There is a point though where you are doing something, and it moves outside of the scope of martial art and into the arena of showmanship.

 I think we need to be careful of the lines between martial arts and stunts.

 Don't be blinded by that kind of showmanship or fancy technique.
 In the end, this stuff doesn't help or elevate the practice.
-It merely draws in crowds and 'oohs and ahs' from people that do not see it for what it is.
+It merely draws in crowds and applauds from people that do not see it for what it is.
+It is vanity.